Index and Glossary – F

 - Fund (Chartfield Element)

 Discussion: The Financial Information Library, or FIL (Phil) is a web application on the FBS pagelet of CIS.
 The Library contains a variety of financial data extracts (queries) users can run and download to Excel for easier analysis.
 The Library is a shared application that also contains Human Resources data extracts, called the Human Resources Information Library (HRIL), and therefore is also referred to as the Financial & Human Resources Information Library (FIL/HRIL).
 Following are the Folders in the Library that contain Financial Queries:

 - Payroll Repts

-Discussion: Financial Solutions provides technical Support for the University of Utah’s financial applications.
+Discussion: Business Analysis & Support Services provides technical Support for the University of Utah’s financial applications.
 Department personnel support PeopleSoft applications, hardware and software solutions.
-Financial Solutions also facilitates discussion as part of the Business Process Advisory Group, or BPAG.
+Business Analysis & Support Services also facilitates discussion as part of the Business Process Advisory Group, or BPAG.

 First Class Airfare: